JonathanMEdwards/subtext10/doc/language.md

 ```

-### Repeated parsing
+### Repeated matching
-Often we want to parse a repeating pattern, and produce an extra result which is a list.
+Often we want to match a repeating pattern, and produce an extra result which is a list.
 Subtext uses recursion to do unbounded looping.
-Here is an example that parses a CSV string into a list of numbers:
+Here is an example that matches a CSV string into a list of numbers:

 ```
 csv? = function {